maveniverse/site-001/content/en/docs/njord/migration/_index.md

 Yes, you see it right: POM now says the truth: "we publish to Central" and "we use Sonatype Central Portal" service.
 Also, there is no need to distinguish server for "release" and "snapshot".

+Finally, IF you have some existing plugin that did the job before, just remove, and undo all the hoops and loops that the plugin or tool required (like adding some properties, profiles, whatnot).

 And you are done!

 ## Extension